COGSLLC/civicjournal-time/ARCHITECTURE.md

    - Extend functionality without modifying core
    - Support for custom metrics, exporters, etc.

+4. **Application-Defined Triggers (Special Signals)**
+    *   **Concept**: CivicJournal-Time allows consuming applications to define "special signals" or triggers based on application-specific events.
+These triggers can programmatically initiate core journaling operations like rollups or snapshots.
+    *   **Purpose**:
+        *   **Enhanced Integrity for Critical Events**: For significant application events (e.g., finalization of a vote, completion of a major transaction), an immediate rollup can be triggered.
+This ensures the leaf data representing the event is quickly incorporated into higher-level, aggregated, and cryptographically secured pages, making the record more robust and its evidence more broadly distributed.
+        *   **Semantic Alignment**: Allows the journal's lifecycle events (rollups, snapshots) to align with meaningful milestones in the application's domain, rather than being driven solely by generic time intervals or data volume thresholds.
+For example, a specific date (e.g., fiscal year-end) could trigger a multi-level rollup to a "Yearly" page.
+    *   **Mechanism**:
+        *   Applications can "wire up" these triggers when integrating with CivicJournal-Time.
+This typically involves an API or configuration mechanism where the application registers specific events or conditions that, when met, will instruct the CivicJournal-Time instance to perform a designated action (e.g., `force_rollup(levels)`, `create_snapshot(params)`).
+        *   This provides a powerful way to customize the journaling behavior to closely match the application's operational logic and data significance.

 1. **Memory Usage**
    - Implement efficient memory pooling
    - Use streaming where possible